MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 ### Set up BCDR

-When migrating to Azure, it's important to understand that although the Azure platform provides these inbuilt resiliency capabilities, you need to design your Azure deployment to take advantage of Azure features and services that provide high availability, disaster recovery, and backup.
+When migrating to Azure, understand that although the Azure platform provides some built-in resiliency capabilities, you need to design your Azure deployment to take advantage of them.

-- Your BCDR solution will depend on your company objectives and is influenced by your Azure deployment strategy.
+- Your BCDR solution will depend on your company objectives, and is influenced by your Azure deployment strategy.
 Infrastructure as a service (IaaS) and platform as a service (PaaS) deployments present different challenges for BCDR.
-- Once in place, your BCDR solutions should be tested regularly to check that your strategy remains viable.
+- After they are in place, your BCDR solutions should be tested regularly to check that your strategy remains viable.

 ### Back up an IaaS deployment

 In most cases, an on-premises workload is retired after migration, and your on-premises strategy for backing up data must be extended or replaced.
-If you migrate your entire datacenter to Azure, you'll need to design and implement a full backup solution using Azure technologies, or third-party integrated solutions.
+If you migrate your entire datacenter to Azure, you'll need to design and implement a full backup solution by using Azure technologies, or third-party integrated solutions.

 For workloads running on Azure IaaS VMs, consider these backup solutions: